 Additionally, since ampoules are often stored in boxes or trays, some of the labeling requirements might be met by external packaging rather than the ampoule itself.

-As a company that produces pharmaceutical labeling machines, Viallabeller provides solutions for labeling ampoules and vials, so you don’t have to worry about labeling problems.
+As a company that produces pharmaceutical labeling machines, VialLabeller provides solutions for labeling ampoules and vials, so you don’t have to worry about labeling problems.

 Conclusion